OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: Model Merging Benchmarks

-\section{Fine-Tuning Influence on Model Merging}
+\subsection{Fine-Tuning Influence on Model Merging}

-To demonstrate the sensitivity of model merging to task vectors $\boldsymbol{\tau}_i$ (\ie, parameter changes between fine-tuned models and the base model), we conduct experiments using the standard CLIP-ViT model merging~\cite{ilharcoediting}, following the fine-tuning setup of FusionBench~\cite{tang2024fusionbench}.
-The Adam optimizer is employed with a fixed learning rate of 1e-5, running for 4000 training steps with a batch size of 32.
+To demonstrate the sensitivity of model merging to task vectors $\boldsymbol{\tau}_i$ (\ie, parameter changes between fine-tuned models and the base), we conduct experiments using the standard CLIP-ViT merging benchmark, following the fine-tuning setup of FusionBench~\citep{tang2024fusionbench}.
+We train with Adam (learning rate 1e-5) for 4,000 steps with a batch size of 32.
 Models are saved every 500 iterations and evaluated for accuracy on the test dataset, as illustrated in \cref{fig:all_datasets}.
-Convergence is generally observed around 3000 iterations.
+Across eight tasks, convergence typically occurs around 3,000 steps.

 Additionally, we evaluate four classical merging methods at various fine-tuning stages, reporting their average accuracy in \cref{fig:merge_methods}.
 The results indicate that increasing the number of fine-tuning steps does not consistently enhance merging performance.
 Instead, performance typically improves initially before declining.
 This finding motivates our derivation of \cref{theorem}, which demonstrates that both the learning rate and the number of iterations affect model merging performance.
 MLLM training is typically organized by full passes over the data (epochs), rather than discrete iteration steps.
 Accordingly, we set the number of epochs to 1 and reduce the learning rate to limit parameter changes.
 This keeps the fine-tuned models close to the base model in parameter space while still yielding improvements on specific tasks.